What are the long-term goals of Worldwide Witness?

 How do I get the visa, passport and tickets?

-> WWW coordinators will coach you through the process of getting your visa and passport.
-We also purchase your tickets, insurance, and other pre-trip logistics for you.
+WWW coordinators will coach you through the process of getting your visa, passport, and tickets.
+We purchase your insurance for you.

-> How much time off will I have to see the country?
+How much time off will I have to see the country?

 WWW recommends one day off per week.
 The coordinators also hope that you will have the chance to see more of your host country with locals or the missionary.
 Usually the missionary or locals are very proud of their country and try to facilitate your ability to experience the local culture.
 Often hosts have taken students on short trips to see more of the country outside of the area of their internship.
 If you desire to take a longer trip of several days or weeks, the directors encourage you to do so after completing your internship.
 For example, students on European internships have completed their internship and then hiked Europe for a week before returning.
 Former students in South America completed their internship prior to spending time visiting Cuzco and Machu Picchu.